TorchLean

 3.1.4.
 Compiled Mode🔗

 Compiled mode builds a stable graph-shaped runtime artifact before repeated execution.
-It is the better default for longer runs over the same model because the graph structure is fixed once the program is compiled.
+It is the better default for longer runs when the model and loss are fixed, because the graph structure is constructed once and then reused.

-The closest PyTorch analogy is the intuition behind torch.compile: run the same model, but first turn its computation into a reusable graph.
-TorchLean's compiled path is more explicit because the artifact is part of the Lean runtime story and can be related to the IR and proof layers.
+The closest PyTorch analogy is the intuition behind torch.compile: keep the model code, but first turn its computation into a reusable graph.
+TorchLean's compiled path is more explicit because the artifact is a Lean runtime object and can be related to the IR and proof layers.

 Use compiled mode when the model and loss are fixed and the training loop will run many steps or many batches.